David-Lmh/David-Lmh/README.md

 ### Hi, I'm LIU Minghao (刘明昊), David 👋
+- An undergraduate student at The Hong Kong Polytechnic University
+  - Major in Computer Science;
+  - Minor in Electronic Engineering;
+- The co-founder of CV Chain;

 <!--
 **David-Lmh/David-Lmh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.